Mobius Venture Capital

 Venture Round in 2007

 Akustica, Inc. is a fabless semiconductor company based in Pittsburgh, Pennsylvania, specializing in the development and commercialization of complementary metal oxide semiconductor (CMOS) micro electro mechanical systems (MEMS) microphones.
-Founded in 2001, Akustica produces single-chip digital and analog microphones that enhance voice-input quality across various applications, including mobile phones, notebook personal computers, Internet telephony systems, headsets, speakers, cameras, and devices for sensing and communication.
-Since 2009, the company has operated as a subsidiary of Robert Bosch North America, Inc.
+Founded in 2001, the company produces single-chip digital and analog microphones designed to enhance voice-input quality across a variety of applications, including notebook personal computers, mobile phones, internet telephony, headsets, speakers, and cameras.
+Akustica's innovative microphone solutions cater to the growing demand for high-performance audio in voice-enabled devices, effectively supporting hearing, speaking, and sensing functionalities.
+As of September 30, 2009, Akustica operates as a subsidiary of Robert Bosch North America, Inc.

 Newmerix